davideger/blog/mourning_moore.md

 boosted speed up times vs my old rig from 2.4x to 2.8x (16% speedup) over a range of parameters for CNN training.
-I would love to know if having a dual channel bank would improve things even more, but the motherboard (a B550A) was overly finicky when it came to RAM and would not even accept a perfectly matched kit in the first bank;  it pretended the second DIMM was not there!
+I would love to know if having a dual channel bank would improve things even more, but the motherboard (a B550A) seemed to be somewhat defective and refused to accept a perfectly matched kit in the first bank.
+It's possible the CPU would have shown its full potential with a new motherboard.

 ### Mixed Precision Training